dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-toml.md

   \ easy for machines to parse and generate.
 Programmers work with TOML for clear,\u2026"
 lastmod: '2024-03-13T22:45:00.494927-06:00'
 model: gpt-4-1106-preview
-summary: "TOML is a config file format, easy for humans to read and write, and easy\
-  \ for machines to parse and generate.
-Programmers work with TOML for clear,\u2026"
+summary: TOML is a config file format, easy for humans to read and write, and easy for machines to parse and generate.
 title: Working with TOML
 weight: 39
 ---